newrelic/newrelic-exporter-specs/dropwizard/README.md

 All of these have a `"name"` set to the name of the Timer, and `"source.type" : "timer"`:
 * A Count metric, representing the total number of events that have been timed by the Timer, over its lifetime The value of the Count is the change in the number of events since the last reporting period happened.
-* 4 Gauge metrics, all of which have an attribute `"groupingAs": "rates"`
+* 4 Gauge metrics:
   * The mean rate, with attribute `"rate": "mean_rate"`
   * The 1-minute moving average rate, with attribute `"rate": "m1_rate"`
   * The 5-minute moving average rate, with attribute `"rate": "m5_rate"`
   * The 15-minute moving average rate, with attribute `"rate": "m15_rate"`
-* A Set of Gauge metrics, one per standard percentile: 50, 75, 90, 95, 99, 99.9, all of which have an attribute `"groupingAs": "percentiles"`
+* A Set of Gauge metrics, one per standard percentile: 50, 75, 90, 95, 99, 99.9
+  * The name of each gauge will include a `".percentile"` suffix.
   * On each of these, we add an attribute `"percentile"` with the decimal value of what is being measured (eg. 99.9)
   * On the 50% gauge, we also add an attribute `"commonName": "median"`
 * A Summary metric which summarizes the state of the underlying histogram at the report time.